Natalia Shustova: Education and career

 Shustova received her M.S. degree in Materials Science from Moscow State University (MSU) in 2004 and two Ph.D. degrees in Physical Chemistry (MSU) and Inorganic Chemistry (Colorado State University) in 2005 and 2010 respectively.
 She then completed postdoctoral research at the Massachusetts Institute of Technology in 2013.

 Shustova started her career as an assistant professor at the University of South Carolina (USC) in 2013.
 In four years, she was promoted to Associate Professor and two years later became a Full Professor at the Department of Chemistry and Biochemistry, USC.
-Currently, Shustova is a McCausland Professor at USC.
+Currently, Shustova is the Fred M. Weissman Palmetto Professor of Chemistry at USC.